Dear friends, reproach me not for what I do,

 Suddenly, with the poetic revival that preceded World War I, Robinson began to play a major role as a poet.
 He became widely read and exerted a strong influence on other poets, notably Robert Frost.
 He was awarded the Pulitzer Prize for poetry three times in the 1920s, a record exceeded only by Frost, who received the prize four times in all.

 The core of Robinson’s philosophy is the belief that man’s highest duty is to develop his best attributes as fully as possible.
-Success is measured by the intensity and integrity of his struggle; failure consists only in a lack of effort.
+Success is measured by the intensity and integrity of his struggle; failure consists only of a lack of effort.
 Robinson was most interested in people who had either failed spiritually or who seemed failures to the world but had really succeeded in gaining spiritual wisdom.

 Note – I owe my summary of Robinson’s life to the brief biography at”American Poems.”
 The entry on Robinson can be found in full here.